starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-the-dea.md

 ---
 layout: post
-title: "Bare minimum Cloud Foundry - the DEA & NATS"
+title: "DIY PaaS - running apps with a DEA"
-description: "Exploration of the bare minimum of Cloud Foundry, introducing the DEA and NATS"
+description: "Learn to create own PaaS by exploring the bare minimum of Cloud Foundry - introducing the DEA and NATS"
 icon: cloud # see http://wbpreview.com/previews/WB07233L7/icons.html
 author: "Dr Nic Williams"
 author_code: drnic
 sliders:
-- title: "Cloud Foundry"
+- title: "The DEA"
   text: "Exploration of the bare minimum of Cloud Foundry required to run it on your laptop"
   image: /assets/images/cloudfoundry-235w.png
 slider_background: sky-horizon-sky
-published: false
+published: true
-publish_date: "2012-11-10"
+publish_date: "2013-02-04"
 category: "articles"
-tags: []
+tags: [diy-paas, cloudfoundry]
 theme:
   name: smart-business-template
 ---
 {% include JB/setup %}

-There are many parts to Cloud Foundry when its running in production.
-But doesn't it just run apps?
-If I can run those apps on my laptop already, then how much work is it to run Cloud Foundry on my laptop and deploy apps to it, that run on my laptop.
-I mean, how hard could it be?

-I thought this might be an interesting experiment in configuring Cloud Foundry so I could understand it better.
+Perhaps the best way to feel confident using Cloud Foundry is to know how it works.
+And perhaps the best way to learn how it works is to rebuilt it from the ground up.
+In the [DIY PaaS](/tags.html#diy-paas-ref) articles, we will re-build Cloud Foundry from the ground up piece-by-piece.
+This is article number 1!

-For this article I already have Ruby 1.9.3 & PostgreSQL 9.2 installed on my laptop and available in my `$PATH`.
+Everything in this tutorial can be done on your local computer.
+The wonders of cloud computing are for another day.
+I already have Ruby 1.9.3 installed on my laptop and available in my `$PATH`.

-As I go along, I'll clone/submodule the repositories that I need and show the configuration files.
-The final product is available in a [git repository](https://github.com/StarkAndWayne/deploying-to-a-cloudfoundry-dea) as a demonstration of the minimium parts of Cloud Foundry required to deploy an application.
+As I go along, I'll clone/submodule the Cloud Foundry repositories that I need and show the bare minimum configuration files.
+The final product is available in a [git repository](https://github.com/StarkAndWayne/deploying-to-a-cloudfoundry-dea) as a demonstration of the minimum parts of Cloud Foundry required to run an application.

 ## The DEA

-If I know anything about Cloud Foundry its that applications are run via a DEA.
+If you should know anything about Cloud Foundry its that applications are run via a Droplet Execution Agent (DEA).
+This is a small process that runs on any server or hardware where you want to deploy applications.

+A DEA is like a next-generation process manager.
+You tell a DEA which application to run, it then fetches that application

+This tutorial is about configuring a DEA and telling it to run an application.
+If you can imagine the bigger picture

 NOTE, I am putting all folders within an initial self-contained folder so I can delete everything easily.

 {% highlight bash %}
+$ mkdir -p /tmp/deploying-to-a-cloudfoundry-dea
-$ cd /path/to/somewhere # self-contained
+$ cd /tmp/deploying-to-a-cloudfoundry-dea
 $ mkdir config             # for all configuration files to come
 $ mkdir -p var/dea         # for staging & running apps
 $ mkdir -p var/log         # for logs
 $ mkdir -p var/run         # for pid files
 $ git clone git://github.com/cloudfoundry/dea.git
 $ cd dea
 $ bundle
-$ cd ..
+$ cd /tmp/deploying-to-a-cloudfoundry-dea
 $ ./dea/bin/dea
 Config file location not specified.
 Please run with --config argument or set CLOUD_FOUNDRY_CONFIG_PATH
 {% endhighlight %}

 Ahh, introduction to running Cloud Foundry lesson 1 - YAML configuration files.
 Lots of YAML configuration files.

 Ignore the out-of-date [example dea config file](https://github.com/cloudfoundry/dea/blob/master/config/example.yml), and look at the [dea.yml.erb](https://github.com/cloudfoundry/cf-release/blob/master/jobs/dea/templates/dea.yml.erb) from Cloud Foundry's own cf-release BOSH release.
-I used `config/dea-laptop.yaml` as below.
+I created [config/dea-laptop.yml](https://github.com/StarkAndWayne/deploying-to-a-cloudfoundry-dea/blob/master/config/dea-laptop.yml) as below.

 {% highlight yaml %}
 ---
 # Base directory where all applications are staged and hosted
-base_dir: /path/to/somewhere/var/dea
+base_dir: /tmp/deploying-to-a-cloudfoundry-dea/var/dea
-pid: /path/to/somewhere/var/run/dea.pid
+pid: /tmp/deploying-to-a-cloudfoundry-dea/var/run/dea.pid

 runtimes:
   - ruby19